What is Muenster Cheese?

 For starters, Muenster is almost nothing like Munster (or Munster-géromé) cheese from France.
 It also has nothing to do with the Irish province of Munster or the German city of Münster, although Muenster would seem to be an Anglicized version of the German name.
 Here, then is a little Muenster cheese history:

 The French Munster cheese comes from Alsace, that very German region of France that has changed hands between the two countries for centuries.
-(The German city of Münster is just across the Rhine in Westphalia, so maybe there’s more of a connection than is believed.)
+(The German city of Münster is just across the Rhine River in Westphalia, so maybe there’s more of a connection than is believed.)
 It is a washed-rind cheese on the order of Limburger, first made by Benedictine monks as a way to preserve milk.

 What Does Muenster Cheese Taste Like?